A bridge between the minimal doubly resolving set problem in (folded) hypercubes and the coin weighing problem: Introduction

 \begin{conjecture}[\citet{zhang2020metric}] If $n\ge 5$ is odd, then $\beta(F_n)=n-1$. \end{conjecture}

 The paper is organized as follows.
 Based on a new concept of doubly distance resolving sets, we reveal the relationship between resolving sets and doubly resolving sets in Section \ref{ddrs}.
 Using the preliminary results in Section \ref{ddrs}, we show that $\Psi(H_{n,q})=(2+o(1))n/\log_q n$ and $\Psi(Q_n)=M(n)+1$ in Section \ref{cube}.
-Hence, we construct a bridge between the minimal doubly resolving set problem of hypercube and the coin weighing problem.
+Hence, we construct a bridge between the minimal doubly resolving set problem in hypercubes and the coin weighing problem.
 Using the result of the coin weighing problem, we prove that $\Psi(Q_n)\le \Psi(Q_{n+1})\le \Psi(Q_n)+1$, which answer an open question in \citep{hertz2020ipbased}.
-In Section \ref{folded}, by exploring the connection of the metric dimension problems between hypercube and folded hypercube, we give a shorter proof for Theorem \ref{zhang2020} and disprove Conjecture \ref{zhang2020conj}.
+In Section \ref{folded}, by exploring the connection of the metric dimension problems between hypercubes and folded hypercubes, we give a shorter proof for Theorem \ref{zhang2020} and disprove Conjecture \ref{zhang2020conj}.
 Some asymptotic results of $\beta(F_n)$ and $\Psi(F_n)$ are also given.
 In Section \ref{npc}, we prove that the minimal doubly resolving set problem is NP-hard for split graphs, bipartite graphs and co-bipartite graphs.
-In Section \ref{cal}, using the bridge between the minimal doubly resolving set problem of hypercube and the coin weighing problem, we explore algorithms and experimental results for the minimal doubly resolving set problem of hypercube and get some better upper bounds of $\Psi(Q_n)$ when $n\le 93$.
+In Section \ref{cal}, using the bridge between the minimal doubly resolving set problem in hypercubes and the coin weighing problem, we explore algorithms and experimental results for the minimal doubly resolving set problem in hypercubes and get some better upper bounds of $\Psi(Q_n)$ when $n\le 93$.
 We also give precise values of $\beta(F_n)$ and $\Psi(F_n)$ when $n\le 9$.